 A very interesting sector of Piedmontese silverware of the eighteenth century is the one related to the works committed for Jewish clients.
 Methodical research on traditional Jewish Piedmontese silverware had not yet been published; thus, in his volume, the author presents some objects, all created between the end of the 18th century and the first half of the 19th century, which testify to the high quality of the Jewish silversmiths. and the most used silver kinds in Piedmont.

-On occasion of the presentation of the book at the Jewish Museum of Rome, ten silver artefacts made by the main characters of this section, the Turinese Moise Vitta Levi -active in the second half of the century- and her son Pacifico – active between 1793 and 1824- were presented.
+On occasion of the presentation of the book at the Jewish Museum of Rome, ten silver artefacts made by the main characters of this section, the Turinese Moise Vitta Levi -active in the second half of the century- and his son Pacifico – active between 1793 and 1824- were presented.
 Some others came from private Piedmontese collections, while three are already part of the museum’s permanent collection.

 The exhibition will be running until June 23rd.